 Immediate Breast Reconstruction

-One of the advantages of immediate reconstruction lies with the fact that two surgical procedures are performed at once.
+- You accomplish two surgical procedures at once.
 This prevents women from needing a second major surgery after their mastectomy and prevents them from dealing with general anesthesia twice.
 It can also reduce medical costs.

-Finally, immediate reconstruction is not associated with any increase in the rate of local cancer recurrence.
+One thing we don’t want to skip over is that immediate reconstruction is not associated with any increase in cancer recurrence.
 Nor does it affect the ability to detect cancer recurrence.
 Furthermore, women who undergo immediate reconstruction can receive other cancer treatments without any significant delays.
 However, receiving treatment following immediate reconstruction can affect the appearance of the reconstructed breast.

-Additionally, women getting immediate reconstruction have less time to decide which type of breast reconstruction they want or even to process how the different types of reconstruction will impact their lifestyles.
-Receiving a mastectomy is often time-sensitive for women who have already developed breast cancer, so the decision-making process revolving around reconstruction type is shorter.
-This fact can make the process more stressful for those who are not already familiar with the types of breast reconstruction available.
+- There is less time to decide which type of breast reconstruction you want or even to process how the different types of reconstruction will impact your lifestyle.
+Receiving a mastectomy is often time-sensitive for women who have already developed breast cancer, so the decision-making process revolving around reconstruction type is shorter (you may want to read a survivor’s advice for overcoming this challenge).

 Delayed Breast Reconstruction

-Since delayed breast reconstruction can be done at virtually any time, women have plenty of time to consider their reconstruction options and whether they want reconstruction at all.
-Women can fully discuss the best procedures for them with their plastic surgeon to ensure that they are happy with the results.
+- You have plenty of time to consider your reconstruction options or even whether you want reconstruction at all (some choose to go flat after healing).
+Women can fully discuss the pros and cons of procedures with their plastic surgeon to ensure that they are happy with the results.

-Lastly, women who opt for delayed reconstruction have a higher risk of experiencing emotional stress relating to the loss of one or both breasts.
-This may make the process of healing and moving forward more difficult.
-It is not unusual for a woman post-mastectomy and pre-reconstructive surgery to struggle with a variety of negative thoughts and feelings, though reconstructive surgery should also not be seen as a cure or complete prevention of this challenge.
+It’s important to note that it is not unusual for a woman post-mastectomy to struggle with a variety of negative thoughts and feelings.
+Reconstructive surgery will never be a cure or prevention of this challenge.
 With or without breast reconstruction, a woman’s body undergoes significant changes during breast cancer treatment, and it’s not unusual to need help dealing with these changes.
-It’s important to know your options when you begin to feel overwhelmed, such as by joining a support group or seeking the help of a counselor or psychologist.
+It’s important to know your options when you begin to feel overwhelmed, such as joining a support group or seeking the help of a counselor or psychologist.

 How Do I Make the Choice?